-As a single charter school we are only managing a small number of teachers and we ensure that all our teachers are credentialed or currently enrolled in an intern credentialing program.
-All intern credentialed teachers in self-contained classrooms work within the classroom of a mentor teacher.
+As a small single charter school we are managing a small number of teachers and we ensure that all our teachers have preliminary, clear or intern credentials.
+All intern credentialed teachers in self-contained classrooms work with the support of a mentor teacher who meets with them weekly.
 We have 21 classroom teachers on our staff.
-Teachers do not select their students as to avoid bias.
-We balance all of our classes for gender, special education needs and academic levels so that all classes are heterogeneous.
+Teachers do not select their students each year but have a say in the class formation of their current students for the following year to avoid bias.
+We balance all of our classes for gender, special education needs, social emotional skills and academic levels so that all classes are heterogeneous.
 All of our teachers are given ongoing support throughout the school year to work with a diverse group of children.
-A teaching coach is assigned to spend a larger percentage of his time with newer and less experienced teachers.
-Teachers will also have support from an Assessment and Accountability Coordinator who will assist them with using assessment to inform classroom instructional practices for all students equitably.
+A teaching coach is assigned to spend a larger percentage of time with newer and less experienced teachers.
 We do not use tracked classrooms thereby creating a full integration of our diverse student population.